Grant Announcements

 WASHINGTON, D.C. – Congressman Nick Langworthy (NY-23) today announced the Environmental Protection Agency (EPA) has awarded $1,250,000 to the Village of Portville for drinking water system improvements as a part of the Drinking Water State Revolving Fund (STAG).

 WASHINGTON, D.C. – Congressman Nick Langworthy (NY-23) announced today that Lockheed Martin’s Owego facility has been awarded an $18,828,520 contract from the U.S. Department of the Navy.
+The funding will support the procurement of 25 Digital Magnetic Anomaly Detection (DMAD) hardware kits, along with associated program management services.

 WASHINGTON, D.C. –Today, Congressman Nick Langworthy (NY-23) announced the Environmental Protection Agency (EPA) has awarded $2 million to the Town of Friendship for drinking water system improvements as a part of the Drinking Water State Revolving Fund (STAG).

 WASHINGTON, D.C. – Today, Congressman Nick Langworthy (NY-23) announced Fitzpatrick and Weller, Inc. was awarded $800,085 by the United States Forest Service.
+Specifically, the funding will be used to install advanced wood energy emissions control systems at two of the company’s manufacturing facilities, helping the company meet state environmental compliance requirements, and ensure our lumber industry can continue to thrive in Upstate New York.

 WASHINGTON, D.C. – Today, Congressman Nick Langworthy (NY-23) announced that Chemung County has been awarded $248,815 by the Appalachian Regional Commission (ARC) for the Chemung Canal Connector.
 The funds will be used to construct a 7-mile connection between the Lackawanna Trail and the Catharine Valley Trail.